Hodge theory of Kloosterman connections: Introduction

+The right-hand side of \eqref{eqn:motivicorigin} is the Hodge realization of a pure motive $\Motive_k$ over $\QQ$ and the Galois representations $r_{k, \ell}$ from \eqref{eqn:introGaloisreps} arise as its $\ell$-adic realizations.

 That a paper seemingly about $L$-functions bears the title ``Hodge theory of Kloosterman connections'' may come as a surprise.
 The reason for this choice is that we see Theorem~\ref{th:main} as the crux of our contribution.
-Once we know that all Hodge numbers are either zero or one (equivalently, that the Galois representations $r_{k, \ell}$ are \textit{regular}), a recent theorem of Patrikis and Taylor \cite{PT15}, building on previous work of Barnet-Lamb, Gee, Geraghty, and Taylor \cite{BGGT}, implies that the $r_{k, \ell}$ are potentially automorphic and hence that their $L$-functions meromorphically extend to the complex plane and satisfy a functional equation.
+Once we know that all Hodge numbers are either zero or one (equivalently, that the Galois representations $r_{k, \ell}$ are \textit{regular}), a recent theorem of Patrikis and Taylor \cite{PT15}, building on previous work of Barnet-Lamb, Gee, Geraghty, and Taylor \cite{BGGT}, implies that the $r_{k, \ell}$ are potentially automorphic, and hence that their $L$-functions meromorphically extend to the complex plane and satisfy a functional equation.
+As expounded in the sequel paper \cite{F-S-Y20b}, our approach also explains the relation, numerically checked to high precision by Broadhurst and Roberts in many examples, between special values of the $L$\nobreakdash-functions at critical integers and certain determinants of \textit{Bessel moments}